haimbilia/BuyHub/readme.txt

-    => 061726 - Admin UI: Getting multiple UI issues while adding the shipping companies name => 061670 - Admin UI: Expired status is not showing for the expired discount coupons => 061671 - Admin UI: Upload image option is not showing in discount coupon form
+    => 061726 - Admin UI: Getting multiple UI issues while adding the shipping companies name => 061670 - Admin UI: Expired status is not showing for the expired discount coupons => 061671 - Admin UI: Upload image option is not showing in discount coupon form => 061673 - Admin UI: Checkbox is not selected on the table after editing the record on the whole system

 New Features:
     => Admin shipped products listing page